deoluoyinlola/automation-with-bash-and-python/README.md

 ## Contents
 I have section the whole thing based on languages use for these scripting; BASH and Python.
-So all the scripting file for specific task will be found inside each directory accordingly.
+So all the scripting file for each language will be found inside each directory accordingly.

 ## Motivation
 As seasoned SysAdmin and DevOps guy, I often use bash scripting and python for automation and realize that rather than continually copying scripts and inappriopriate code just anywhere, I'm storing these here for my own usage and anyone else who may find it helpful.
 Suggestions for improvements are most welcome.